ThomasFeher/armadillo/README.txt

 2: Installation
    2.0: Preliminaries
-   2.1: Manual Installation
-   2.2: Installation on Linux and Mac OS X
+   2.1: Installation on Linux and Mac OS X
-   2.3: Installation on MS Windows
+   2.2: Manual Installation / Installation on Windows

 3: Compiling Programs and Linking
    3.0: Examples
    3.1: Compiling & Linking on Linux and Mac OS X
-   3.2: Compiling & Linking on MS Windows
+   3.2: Compiling & Linking on Windows

-4: Caveats
-   4.0: Support for ATLAS
+4: Support for high-speed BLAS & LAPACK replacements 4.0: Support for Intel MKL and AMD ACML
-   4.1: Support for ACML and Intel MKL
+   4.1: Support for ATLAS

 5: Documentation / Reference Manual